 - an OpenGL 3.3 compliant graphics card and corresponding software driver

-Note that this implies you cannot run the GUI components over a remote X11 connection, since it can’t support OpenGL 3.3+ rendering - see Remote display issues for details.
+Note that this implies you cannot run the GUI components over a remote X11 connection, since it can’t support OpenGL 3.3+ rendering - see Display issues for details.

 The installation procedure will depend on your system.
 Package names may changes between distributions, and between different releases of the same distribution.
 The commands below are suggestions based on what has been reported to work in the past, but may need to be amended.
 See below for hints on how to proceed in this case.